nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-clustering-configuration.md

 That's why having a session based authentication + session affinity can make sense: you don't have to re-authenticate each time you call the server.

-If the session affinity can not be restored, for example because the target server has been shutdown:
+If the session affinity can not be restored, for example because the target server has been shut down:

 *   stateless authentication will be automatically replayed (ex: Basic Auth)
 *   for stateful authentication: